top of page

 At the top end of the market, buyers are rarely choosing between lifestyle and returns.
 They are looking for both.
 The strongest holiday flats in Cyprus combine immediate liveability with long-term resale relevance and rental flexibility.

 That starts with the fundamentals.
 A premium holiday property should sit in an area that works beyond peak season.
 If a location relies entirely on short summer demand, income can be volatile and owner usage may feel narrow.
-By contrast, a well-positioned flat in a city or established residential-tourism corridor can attract different tenant profiles across the year, from short-stay visitors to business travellers and medium-term occupants.
+The data makes this clear: short-term holiday rentals in tourist-heavy areas can generate gross yields of 8% to 12% during peak season (May to October), but occupancy drops significantly in winter, and management costs are higher.
+By contrast, a well-positioned flat in a city or established residential-tourism corridor can attract different tenant profiles across the year, from short-stay visitors to business travellers and medium-term occupants, delivering steadier annualised returns.

 There is also the management question.
 A holiday property is only as convenient as its operating model.
 Owners based abroad, or even those using the property part-time, need reliable oversight after completion.
 Without that, the asset can become management-heavy very quickly.